 Without awareness of what’s happening with associates, a leader could be missing out on signals that some level of disengagement exists.
 If not acted upon early enough organizations could face challenging situations due to poor performance or the loss of high potential talent.
 As a leader, your internal radar needs to be tuned to the signs of dissatisfaction, especially when external stressors and internal anxiety may magnify feelings.

-Fortunately, you can have a positive impact on each of the 4 forces of disengagement.
+Fortunately, you can have a positive impact on each of the four forces of disengagement.
 When you are aware of these issues, action can be taken to turn poorly engaged people into employees whose commitment is reignited.
 In stressful times, just reaching out and having authentic conversations with your associates can open up a deeper more substantial dialogue.
 This can give everyone a “we’re all in this together” feeling that can be a source of motivation now and positive memory in the long run.
 When you take the lead in this way, associates can become more productive and satisfied with the part they play in achieving what’s personally important to them while continuing to help move the organization toward its goals.